Medically reviewed by Drugs.com. Last updated on Feb 16, 2022.

 Lazanda® contains an amount of fentanyl which can be fatal to a child.
 Patients and their caregivers should keep fentanyl out of the reach of children, and discard used and unused bottle sprays in its child-resistant container properly.

-fentanyl will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; other prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+Fentanyl will add to the effects of alcohol and other central nervous system (CNS) depressants.
+This effect may last for a few days after you stop using fentanyl.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, benzodiazepines, sleeping medicines, other prescription pain medicine or narcotics, barbiturates or seizure medicine, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 Check with your doctor before taking any of the other medicines listed above while you are using fentanyl.

 Fentanyl may cause some people to become drowsy, dizzy, or lightheaded, or to feel a false sense of well-being.
 Make sure you know how you react to fentanyl before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert and clearheaded.
 These effects usually go away after a few days of treatment, when your body gets used to the medicine.
 However, check with your doctor if drowsiness that is severe enough to interfere with your activities continues for more than a few days.